joshwatson/binaryninja-bookmarks/README.md

-# Bookmarks (v0.2b)
+# Bookmarks (v0.3b)
 Author: **Josh Watson**

 _A plugin that adds bookmarking functionality._

 ## Description:

 This plugin enables a Binary Ninja user to bookmark addresses of interest and quickly navigate back to them at a later time.
-As the API for loading and saving user data to the analysis database is not available yet, the bookmarks must be manually saved and loaded to a separate file for now.

 To install this plugin, navigate to your Binary Ninja plugins directory, and run